nextcloud/app_api/docs/tech_details/api/appconfig.rst

 Response
 ********

-On success, number of deleted config values is returned.
+Returns the number of configuration values removed.